cleotunguyen/notes-app/README.md

-# Getting Started with Create React App
+# Getting Started with this Note App

 Full Stack Notes App Using React, Node.js, CSS and PostgreSQL.